aws-samples/aws-modern-application-workshop/workshop-2/Lab-0/README.md

 }
 </pre>

 Now that we have the repository URIs, we can tag and push the images up to ECR for later use.
+Here we are pushing the monolith-service to the repository with the word `mono` in it we got from above.

 <pre>
 $ $(aws ecr get-login --no-include-email --region <b><i>REPLACEME_REGION</b></i>)